-BP32a Service Level Agreements (SLAs) should cover specific service areas.
-Service areas where SLAs are reasonable quality and service levels may not be comparable with those provided by the SMP operators to their own downstream businesses. most likely to be necessary are ordering, delivery, service (availability) and maintenance (repair).

-BP32b SLAs should be made available to wholesale operators.
+- BP32a Service Level Agreements (SLAs) should cover specific service areas.
+Service areas where SLAs are most likely to be necessary are ordering, delivery, service (availability) and maintenance (repair). - BP32b SLAs should be made available to wholesale operators.
 To ensure maximum transparency and comparability of the terms provided by SMP operators to alternative operators and their downstream arm, all SLAs could be made available to all relevant wholesale customers (including those outside from a specific Member State).
-For example, SMP operators could make them available on demand or automatically publish these on their web-site (as part of their RO).

-BR32c NRAs should take oversight for the process of setting SLAs.
+For example, SMP operators could make them available on demand or automatically publish these on their web-site (as part of their RO). - BP32c NRAs should take oversight for the process of setting SLAs.
 NRAs should determine the level of their involvement in this process by taking into account specific market circumstances and particular concerns for discriminatory behaviour.